 Chronic Kidney Disease - Phase Ib Clinical Trial

 DiaMedica Therapeutics is conducting a Phase Ib multi-center study in patients with chronic kidney disease (CKD).
 This study will be conducted in CKD patients with moderate or severe impairment of kidney function.
 This is an open-label, single-dose study to investigate three dosage levels of DM199.
 The primary endpoints of the study are safety, tolerability and pharmacokinetics.
 The study also will measure renal biochemical markers that are associated with kidney function and the potential action of DM199.
 The Company anticipates identifying dosing of DM199 that can normalize the levels of KLK1, which is believed to be critical for maintaining kidney health.
 This study will provide important information to help design upcoming Phase II studies in patients with CKD.

 The Phase Ib study will be conducted at three clinical trial sites in the United States under a recently approved Investigational New Drug application from the US Food and Drug Administration.

 To learn more about this study or if you are interested in participating please visit CKD Clinical Trial

 COMPLETED CLINICAL TRIALS

 DM199 Ascending Dose Study

-This is a Phase 1B study to assess the safety, tolerability and pharmacokinetics of DM199 in healthy volunteers.
-The study will be consist of two parts: Part A will focus on intravenous dosing and Part B will directly compare intravenous dosing with subcutaneous dosing.
+This was a Phase 1B study to assess the safety, tolerability, and pharmacokinetics of DM199 in healthy volunteers.
+The study consisted of two parts: Part A focused on intravenous dosing and Part B directly compared intravenous dosing with subcutaneous dosing.

 To learn more about DiaMedica Therapeutics' current clinical trials, please visit www.clinicaltrials.gov.